zeroc-ice/ice-demos/swift/Chat/README.md

-This demo is an SwiftUI client for the [ZeroC Chat Demo][1].
+This demo is a SwiftUI client for the [ZeroC Chat Demo][1].
 It connects to a single chat room, allowing you to chat with other chat room participants.

 By default, the demo connects to the chat server hosted on demo.zeroc.com